Do Better ImageNet Models Transfer Better?: Statistical methods

 We computed error bars for model accuracy averaged across datasets, using the procedure from Morey \cite{morey2008} to remove variance due to inherent differences in dataset difficulty.
 Given logit-transformed accuracies $x_{md}$ of model $m \in \mathcal{M}$ on dataset $d \in \mathcal{D}$, we compute adjusted accuracies $\text{acc}(m, d) = x_\text{md} - \sum_{n \in \mathcal{M}} x_\text{nd}/|\mathcal{M}|$.
 For each model, we take the mean and standard error of the adjusted accuracy across datasets, and multiply the latter by a correction factor $\sqrt{|\mathcal{M}|/(|\mathcal{M}|-1)}$.

 When examining the strength of the correlation between ImageNet accuracy and accuracy on transfer datasets, we report $r$ for the correlation between the logit-transformed ImageNet accuracy and the logit-transformed transfer accuracy averaged across datasets.
-We also report the rank correlation (Spearman's $\rho$) in Appendix \ref{spearman_appendix}.
+We report the rank correlation (Spearman's $\rho$) in \appref{spearman_appendix}.

-We tested for significant differences between pairs of networks on the same dataset using a permutation test or equivalent binomial test of the null hypothesis that the predictions of the two networks are equally likely to be correct; see Appendix \ref{two_models_same_dataset} for further details.
+We tested for significant differences between pairs of networks on the same dataset using a permutation test or equivalent binomial test of the null hypothesis that the predictions of the two networks are equally likely to be correct, described further in \appref{two_models_same_dataset}.
 We tested for significant differences between networks in average performance across datasets using a t-test.